GUILFORD -- The musical partnership between Judith Serkin and Paul Wiancko began in the most amiable circumstances.

 Wiancko is unabashed in his enthusiasm for returning to Vermont and playing cello duets with his friend, Judith Serkin.

 "I have the utmost respect for her as a musician and as an artist and as an influence on my life," said Wiancko.
-"As a musician, her priorities lie in finding the essence of what makes a piece of music beautiful or enjoyable or joyful."

 As a musician, Wiancko’s priorities including collaborating across genres and composing.